11 Best Feature Request Tracking Tools for Product Teams (Ranked)

 Cons

-- Productboard feels like an overly complex project management tool, much less a feature-tracking tool.
-No doubt, it's great, consisting of all the customizations, but configuring the right setting for managing user feedback feels like a chore.
+• Productboard feels like an overly complex project management tool, much less a feature-tracking tool.
+No doubt, it's excellent, consisting of all the customizations, but configuring the right setting for managing user feedback feels like a chore.

-- It is expensive.
+• It is expensive compared to its alternatives.
 At the time of writing, prices start from $20 a month for one admin and five contributors with limited admin rights and restricted features compared to other feedback management tools.

 3. Trello